auctionapp/vendr/README.md

   $ webpack --watch
   ```

-  2. Setup your mySQL connection by changing the password within db/config.js to match your local mySQL password:
+  2. Setup your mySQL connection by changing the password within db/config.js to match your local mySQL password

   3. In a new terminal window run the following command to start the application: